David-Inkheart/monty/README.md

 ## Monty Interpreter
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes.
-The Monty bytes code files are usually of .m extension and contain one instruction ler line.
+The Monty bytes code files are usually of `.m` extension and contain one instruction per line.
-The interpreter reads the files and interprets the opcodes therin.
+The interpreter reads the files and interprets the opcodes therein.

 ### Usage
 Available files are compiled in this format: